ProfPython/FraudDetectionModel/README.md

 3. **Download the DataSet**

-    Download the dataset (creditcard.csv) from above or on [Kaggle](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud) and place it in the same directory as the script.
+    Download the dataset (creditcard.csv) from [Kaggle](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud) and place it in the same directory as the script.

 4. **Run the Script**